majidshakeelshawl/majidshakeelshawl/README.md

 - AWS (Learning)

 ## Projects 📂
-- [Portfolio App](https://github.com/majidshakeelshawl/portfolio-app) - A web app built using the MERN stack.
+- [Portfolio App](https://github.com/majidshakeelshawl/portfolio-app) - A web app built using the React library.
 - [Decide On](https://github.com/majidshakeelshawl/decide_on) - A mobile app built using Flutter.

 ## Contributions 🤝